 For those looking for a financial advisor in South Carolina, the process will begin with a self-assessment.
 Ultimately, finding the right financial advisor for you comes down to understanding your financial needs and goals, as well as the costs involved.
 From there, you will need to start comparing your options.

-While our list can’t tell you which advisor will be a match for you, it can hopefully make it easier for you to figure that out.
+And while our list can’t tell you which advisor will be a match for you, it can hopefully make it easier for you to figure that out.
 See below for our list below for the top firms in South Carolina and their key highlights:

 Firm name | City | Minimum Assets Required | Fee Structure |